 When all tasks are done the transport switches back to the peek mode.

-returns no results).
+will return no results).
 When this happens, the transport immediately switches back to the peek mode.

 Queue peek settings